kmassada/kmassada.github.io/_posts/2021/2021-04-27-ghost-backup.md

 gsutil iam ch serviceAccount:$NODE_SA_ID:roles/storage.objectCreator gs://$PROJECT_ID-ghost-backup
 ```

-if you set objectViewer and Creator at the ServiceAccount level, you can undo it by running the following
+if you set `objectViewer` and `objectCreator` at the ServiceAccount level, you can undo it by running the following

 ```shell
 gcloud projects remove-iam-policy-binding $PROJECT_ID --member=serviceAccount:${NODE_SA_ID} --role=roles/storage.objectCreator